-In rare circumstances, JALs may be approved to cover the costs of rent or security deposits.
-First, JAL applicants must meet all of the eligibility requirements listed in 17.2.1.
-Second, the applicant must have exhausted all other housing resources including EA.
-(See EA Manual) Third, the W-2 agency must carefully review the budget to ensure the applicant can cover existing housing and other expenses and pay off the loan.
-Below are two examples of when issuing a JAL for housing is appropriate.
+JALs may be approved to cover the costs of rent or security deposits in order to keep or get a job.
+However, it is best practice for individuals applying for a JAL for housing expenses to first apply for other housing resources such as EA (See EA Manual).

+The W-2 agency must carefully review the budget to ensure the applicant can cover existing housing and other expenses and pay off the loan as described in 17.2.3.
+Below are two examples of when issuing a JAL for housing is ap propriate.